eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Exhibition: East Asia

-Art between meaning and use
+Art between Meaning and Use

 Carved masks, bronze or stone figures, calligraphy, painting and ceramics are often not just for the eyes, but are used in rituals and imbued with further meanings.
 In the process, craftsmanship, creative techniques and styles are perpetuated or transformed into something new.
 This is also true for us, as we can be creative ourselves if we choose.

-Teaching field: xxxxx
+Teaching field: general studies, art/craft

 For whom?
 Recommended for grades 4 to 13